SRD-Archive/srd-archive/Mini Cairn/Mini Cairn - Player's Handbook.md

 # Mini Cairn Player's Guide

-**Cairn** is licensed under CC-BY-SA 4.0 by Yochai Gal. https://github.com/yochaigal/cairn. **Classic Classes** by Danger is Real is licensed under CC-BY-SA 4.0 https://dangerisreal.itch.io/classic-classes-for-cairn. **Leveling Up** and **Advanced Combat Options** by Adam Hensley, from the Cairn Adventurer's Guide licensed under CC-BY-SA 4.0.
-Any rules marked *Optional:* are my own additions to the oridinal text.

 **Cairn** is an adventure game for one facilitator (the **Warden**) and at least one other player.
 Players act as hardened adventurers exploring a dark & mysterious Wood filled with strange folk, hidden treasure, and unspeakable monstrosities.

+## Acknowledgements

+**Cairn** is licensed under CC-BY-SA 4.0 by Yochai Gal. https://github.com/yochaigal/cairn. **Classic Classes** by Danger is Real is licensed under CC-BY-SA 4.0 https://dangerisreal.itch.io/classic-classes-for-cairn. **Leveling Up** and **Advanced Combat Options** by Adam Hensley, from the Cairn Adventurer's Guide licensed under CC-BY-SA 4.0.

+Any rules marked *Optional:* additions new to the Cairn Player's Handbook.

-## Character Creation
+# Character Creation

 **Name, Background & Traits**